MrCampbellICS4U/InfiniteLoopers/journal.md

 switched the shell scripts to run to a makefile (probably overkill but it's fun! + i get a way to clean the .class files)
 improved ping with help from [this stackoverflow answer](https://stackoverflow.com/a/49058389), learned about nagle's algorithm

+## dec 28 2023
+got eclipse to run the project (had to change the whole file format, it was a drag)